selectel/terraform-provider-selectel/website/docs/d/domains_domain_v1.html.markdown

 !> **WARNING:** This data source is deprecated and will be removed in a future major version.
 Use selectel_domains_zone_v2 instead.

-DNS Hosting (legacy) is not supported or developed anymore, but domains and records created in DNS Hosting (legacy) continue to work until further notice.
+DNS Hosting (legacy) is not supported or developed anymore.
 For more information about DNS Hosting (actual), see the [official Selectel documentation](https://docs.selectel.ru/en/networks-services/dns/about-dns/).

 Provides an ID of a domain in DNS Hosting (legacy).